-The log file is created if it does not exist, and locked by creating a lock file, which has the same path as the logfile, with a ".lock" appended.
-The lock file holds the PID of the process, which allows samhain to recognize and remove a stale lock if there is no process with that PID.
+The log file is created if it does not exist, and locked by creating a lock file, which is also used as the PID file (i.e. it holds the PID of the process).
+By default, the lock/PID file is named samhain.pid and placed in /var/run (name and location can be configured at compile time).
+Upon normal program termination, the lock file is removed.
+Stale lock files are removed at startup if there is no process with that PID.